 When her mentor moved away mid-2001, Annette took over the transcription contract and decided it was time for more professional development.
 “I needed more education, so that's when I found Career Step,” said Annette.
-She graduated from Career Step’s Medical Transcription course in December 2002.
+She complete Career Step’s Medical Transcription course in December 2002.

 Growing Her Business in an Evolving Industry

 For the past 14 years, Annette has had an independent medical transcription contract with St. Luke Community Healthcare Network.
 She works fast, sticking to a 24-hour turnaround time.
 “I want my turnaround time as short as possible because of quality patient care,” said Annette.
 “As soon as a doctor has that note, he can read it, sign it, get referrals, or put it into the medical record for the next appointment.”

 Annette’s first transcribing contract was with a clinic, but that department changed to voice recognition.
 “Instead of just canceling my contract, they found a place to fit me in,” said Annette.
 “They would keep calling and say, ‘Would you like to take on physical therapy?
 Would you like to do some hospital notes, would you like to do our extended care facility…?”
 As her contracts grew, Annette needed help to complete overflow work.
 Passing it forward, it was her turn to be the mentor.
 She hired her friend Teresa, who was looking for a stay-at-home job, as a subcontractor.
 “I mentored her while she took the Career Step program, which I encouraged her to do,” said Annette.